GovTechSG/innersource-documentation/README.md

 templates and example code that WoG developers can reuse or adapt to their own projects.

-Governments and Organisations worldwide are incorporating open source methodologies into the way they build and ship their own software.
+Governments and organisations worldwide are incorporating open source methodologies into the way they build and ship their own software.
 Adopting this modern approach to software development for internal projects can be transformative — enabling collaboration and fostering the creation of high quality code behind the firewall.

-**According to innersourcecommons.org**
+**According to innersourcecommons.org:**

 > “InnerSource takes the lessons learned from developing open source
 > software and applies them to the way companies develop software